Taliesin Orchestra

 The Taliesin Orchestra is led by keyboardist Trammell Starks and features the voice, vocal arranging, vocal production, and in some cases songwriting of Felicia Farerre (aka Felicia Sorensen).
 Charles Sayre acts as conductor, producer and arranger.

+Orinoco Flow topped the Billboard Top Indie Classical Albums list in May 1998.
+In the year-end-list of 1997, Orinoco Flow was ranked 8th in Billboards' list of Classical Crossover Albums, and the Taliesin Orchestra in joint 7th among Classical Crossover Artists.